 -->

-• Most installations can be completed in 2 days or less
+• Most installations can be completed quickly with minimal disruption

 • Can be installed and serviced year-round in any weather conditions

-• Helps prevent basement flooding, water intrusion, and structural damage.
+• Prevents basement flooding, water intrusion, and structural damage

 WaterGuard® French Drain System in [city 2]